All Episodes

 This guy's criticism is of the reporters upset at Cruz because they are blind.

-So again, weekly standard story, this isn't an example of journalists consciously skewing a story.
+So, again, Weekly Standard story, this isn't an example of journalists consciously skewing a story.

-Rather, these two reporters at two of the most prestigious news organizations were simply unaware of the term, because they know nothing of limbaugh.
+Rather, these two reporters at two of the most prestigious news organizations were simply unaware of the term because they know nothing of Limbaugh, a massive success whose ratings are roughly on par with Morning Edition.

 Nor apparently do they know much about Googling.